version-fox/vfox/docs/guides/configuration.md

 vfox config storage.sdkPath /tmp
 ```

-`key`：Configuration item, separated by `. `.
+`key`: Configuration item, separated by `. `.
-`value`：If not passed, look at the value of the configuration item.
+`value`: If not passed, look at the value of the configuration item.

 **Options**